What is a U Visa?

 - Documents from clergy, social workers, and other social service agency personnel.

-- Signed Statement about the incident and its impact on victim.
+- Signed Statement about the incident and its impact on the victim.

-- Certification from the government official that victim was helpful to the prosecution
+- Certification from the government official stating that the victim was helpful to the prosecution.

 What is the U Visa Process Like?

-The process usually takes 24 to 36 months:
+The U visa application process usually takes 24 to 36 months, and it encompasses the following steps:

-- Complete and file Form I-192 (Application for Advanced Permission to Enter as a Nonimmigrant) if there is any inadmissibility issues.
+- Complete and file Form I-192 (Application for Advanced Permission to Enter as a Nonimmigrant), if there are any inadmissibility issues.

-Our U Visa attorneys are highly qualified helping individuals obtain U Visa sand they can help you through this complex process.
+Our U Visa attorneys are highly qualified helping individuals obtain U Visas and they can help you in every step of this complex process to make sure that you have the peace of mind that the case will be well prepared and potential issues are minimized.

 What are the USCIS Filing Fees?